andrewacashner/hearingfaithms/chapters/chapter-3.md

-beyond themselves to higher forms of music---to the *musica humana*, the harmony of body and soul, and of human society; *musica mundana*, the harmony of the planetary and astral spheres; and even beyond the material world, to the music of the *cielo Empyreo*.
+beyond themselves to higher forms of music---to the *musica humana*, the harmony of body and soul, and of human society; *musica mundana*, the harmony of the planetary and astral spheres; and even beyond the material world, to the music of the *cielo Empyreo* (Empyrean or Heaven as oposed to *heavens* or sky).
-In the Empyrean (English *Heaven* instead of *heavens* or sky), these pieces evoke the song of saints and angels, and even the mysterious harmonies of the Godhead: three persons in one Trinity, and the two natures of Christ as man and God.
+At that higher level, these pieces evoke the song of saints and angels, and even the mysterious harmonies of the Godhead: three persons in one Trinity, and the two natures of Christ as man and God.

-By tracing families and lineages of related villancicos on themes of heavenly music, part `ref:part:unhearable-music` allows us to see how the musical theology of villancicos developed over the course of the seventeenth century, and the shifting ways that poets, composers, and listeners understood the spiritual power of music to link hearing and faith.
-The pieces interpreted in these case studies all challenge hearers to listen for something more than human sounds; indeed, as these pieces reflect and reinforce a Neoplatonic theology of music, they invite devotees to listen for unhearable music, a music that defies human imagining, which creates harmony between the human community and the divine.

-Metamusical villancicos played a special role for Spanish composers as a kind of self-imposed *oposición* or proof piece.
-This type of piece offered them the opportunity to showcase their compositional craft and theological insight.
-By adapting poetry or music previously used by a teacher, predecessor, or rival, a composer could stake out his place in a tradition that was both artistic and theological.
-On the artistic level composers developed tropes for musical self-representation, vying with each other for the most overt, symbolically meaningful, and moving displays of musical artifice.
-As part of a theological tradition, the pieces on themes of heavenly music manifest changing ways of thinking about the relationship between earthly music and heavenly or divine music, in the midst of shifting early modern understandings of the cosmos, the human body, and society.

 These pieces connected faith and hearing by making Christ the Word audible through poetic and musical structures; in fact they in a sense "incarnate" the